Chapter 13:

 "Matched up?"

-"What, you thought those application qualifications were just a formality?
-Nahhh.
-We all knew that every guy who passed those screenings was husband material, just a matter of seeing if their looks or personality were fugly."
+"What, you thought those application qualifications were just a formality?"
+She looked offended.
+"Nahhh.
+We knew that every guy who passed the screenings was husband material; just a matter of seeing if their looks or personality were fugly."

 "Yup.
-We can't just pick and choose our ideal sugar daddies, unfortunately.
+We can't just pick our ideal sugar daddies, unfortunately.
 But even if it's a fake relationship—if the stars aligned right—I don't think any girl would mind going steady for real with the right guy."

 Asagiri shot me a serious look.
 "Did she tell you anything peculiar about the GiG program?"